BorisKaravasilev/ifj20-compiler/README.md

 Edit or add input file in folder *input_files*.
 Keep it clean, cheers!

-##### Adding files
+##### Adding folders

-When you add new ".c" files add them to the end of "SOURCE" variable.
+When you add new folder with ".c" files, add the new folder to Makefile.